 2. It’s also a foodie’s paradise

 Want to balance out the natural delights with a few gourmet ones?
 You’re in luck!
 Food may be second on this list, but it’s anything but second best.
-Farm fresh roadside stalls, inviting cafes and restaurants, independent breweries and distilleries, several fantastic wineries with cellar doors… you name it, there’s a good chance someone making it here in the hinterland.
+Farm fresh roadside stalls, inviting cafes and restaurants, independent breweries and distilleries, several fantastic wineries with cellar doors… you name it, there’s a good chance someone is making it here in the hinterland.

 We could devote an entire post to the food but, because we believe some of the best foodie memories happen when you’ve uncovered them yourself, we’ll just share a handful.